IMPORTANCE OF CHI FLOW IN BUILDING INTERNAL FORCE

 This spreading of energy to other parts of his body helps him to attain energy balance, otherwise the energy is localized at the place of training, like his hands.
 Better energy balance contributes to his physical, emotional, mental and spiritual health.

-If too much internal force is localized in a practitioner’s chest after training Three-Circle Stance, for example, physically the function of his lungs may be affected, emotionally he may feel oppressed, mentally he may feel dull, and spiritually he may disorientated.
+If too much internal force is localized in a practitioner’s chest after training Three-Circle Stance, for example, physically the function of his lungs may be affected, emotionally he may feel oppressed, mentally he may feel dull, and spiritually he may be disorientated.
 If the energy is spread over his body, his lungs will function better, emotionally he feels confident, mentally he is fresh, and spiritually he is peaceful.

 Without chi flow, the internal force developed will be limited in its uses.
 It will make him a more efficient fighter, but it may not enrich his daily life.
 It may not even make him healthier or enhance his mental clarity.
 Having chi flow after his internal force building will give him all these wonderful benefits.